Archie-osu/Archie-osu.github.io/_posts/2025-04-11-vanguard-research.md

 [!]
 HalPrivateDispatchTable+0x248 = 0xFFFFF80A3D3F4A10 (vgk.sys+0x14A10)
 [!]
 HalPrivateDispatchTable+0x400 = 0xFFFFF80A3D44C090 (vgk.sys+0x6C090)
 ```
 The second result was expected - that's the ``HalClearLastBranchRecordStack`` hook covered earlier.
 It was the first line that caught my attention.
 At offset ``0x248``, there is a function pointer called ``HalCollectPmcCounters``.
-Looking up the variable's name led me to a [well-known article](https://revers.engineering/fun-with-pg-compliant-hook/) by [Nick Peterson](https://x.com/nickeverdox), an anti-cheat analyst working at Riot Games, and the original creator of [InfinityHook](https://github.com/everdox/InfinityHook).
+Looking up the variable's name led me to a [well-known article](https://revers.engineering/fun-with-pg-compliant-hook/) by [Aidan Khoury](https://x.com/aidankhoury) and [Daax](https://x.com/daaximus).

 The article details a PatchGuard-compliant system call hook - *using this exact function*.